Neha/workshops/css-grids-workshop.md

 ### ❓❓ How to register

+Update:This workshop is full now

-1. Pay INR 2000/- at nsharma215@okhdfcbank . *It is non-refundable.
+1. Pay INR 2000/- . *It is non-refundable.
 If the organizer reschedules or cancels the workshop then the money will be refunded.

 2. Fill this [form](https://forms.gle/c6rSLkPhm6V87HW76)